 4. Governance and work structure

 The constituent body providing technical guidance to the AeMP is the Commission for Aeronautical Meteorology (CAeM).
-The Commission meets in session every four years and occasionally, conjointly with the ICAO Meteorology Divisional Meeting (the latest one took place in Montreal, Canada, in July 2014).
-The fifteenth session of CAeM established a new structure including a Management Group (CAeM-MG) and the following expert teams:
+The sixteenth session of CAeM established a new structure including a Management Group (CAeM-MG) and the following priority theme areas:

 The work of CAeM and its subsidiary bodies is supported by the AEM Division in the Secretariat, which is part of the Weather and Disaster Risk Reduction Services (WDS) Department.

 5. Programme priorities for the intersessional period 2016–2019

 CAeM-15 (July 2014), in considering the GANP and ASBU timeline covering the period to 2028 and beyond, recommended to Congress to endorse a long-term planning approach to support aeronautical meteorology as a WMO strategic priority.
 Such an approach will allow the AeMP to provide a level of coordination that is consistent with ICAO ASBU planning and implementation roadmaps.

 The CAeM Technical Conference “Aviation Meteorology – Building Blocks for the Future” (Montreal, Canada, July 2014) collated Members’ support for the AeMP to play an important role in guiding Members’ activities in the following priority areas: